 I’ll be sure to link to each specific room type so you can get a feel for amenities, pricing, and how to book.

-Las Vegas Strip Hotel Rooms With a Private Pool
+Strip Suites With a Private Pool

-Two Bedroom Villa at Bellagio: Stacked with amenities you don’t expect to see in Vegas hotels, Bellagio’s 2 bedroom Villa comes with a private kitchen, in-suite workout facility, a dry sauna, a full bar stocked with your favorites, a dual fireplace, and of course, a private pool.
+Two Bedroom Villa at Bellagio: Stacked with amenities you don’t expect to see in Vegas hotels, Bellagio’s 2 bedroom Villa comes with a private kitchen, in-suite workout facility, a dry sauna, a full bar stocked with your favorites, a dual fireplace, and of course, a pool.

 Pricing for Bellagio’s Villa tends to start at around $2,500 per night.